kiran94/prfiesta/README.md

 prfiesta -u kiran94 --after 2023-01-01 --before 2023-06-01

 # Get all pull requests for a user updated after a date
-prfiesta -u kiran94 --after 2023-01-01 --use_updated
+prfiesta -u kiran94 --after 2023-01-01 --use-updated

 # Get all pull requests with a custom output file name
 prfiesta -u kiran94 --output my_pull_requests.csv

 # Get all pull requests in parquet format with a custom file name
-prfiesta -u kiran94 --output_type parquet --output my_pull_requests.parquet
+prfiesta -u kiran94 --output-type parquet --output my_pull_requests.parquet

 # Get all pull requests for more then one user
 prfiesta -u kiran94 -u user2